thebsilverstein/utep-interactive-spring-2021/README.md

-Assets for Brandon Silverstein's Spring 2021 UTEP course.
+Assets for UTEP Special Topics in Art: Interactive II course taught by Brandon Silverstein.